maybelinot/wappo_game/README.md

 # Wappo Game
-It is a remastered copy of old Siemens game named Wappo.
-Game is created with LÖVE.
+This is a remastered copy of old Siemens game called Wappo.
+The game was created with LÖVE.

 ## Features
 * 100 levels
 * Level editor
-* Place for your ad.
+* Place for your ad

 ## Requirements
 * [LÖVE](https://love2d.org/)

-## Instalation
+## Installation
 * Download LÖVE from homepage or install it with help of your package manager
 * Clone this repository

-## Running game
+## Running the game
 * cd to game folder
 * execute `love .`